nus-cs2103-AY1718S1/addressbook-level4/collated/main/junming403.md

     /**
      * @param index          of the address in the filtered address list to edit
-     * @param attributeValue the new edited address
-     */
-    public EditCommand(Index index, String attributeValue) {
+     * @param attributeValue the new edited attribute value */ public EditCommand(Index index, String attributeValue) {
         requireNonNull(index);